Does quantum mechanics apply to macroscopic objects? How to define macro?

 In what follows we shall discuss only the center of mass motion.
 In the real world the center of mass states of the macroscopic objects surrounding us are from the quantum mechanical point of view sharply defined wave packets.
 According to the Schr\"odinger equation these should spread out in time.
 A somewhat appeasing argument is given in the frame of Ehrenfest’s theorem in almost all handbooks about their stability for macroscopic (heavy) masses.
 However, no satisfactory definition of the term "macroscopic" was given until now.

-In Section 2 we recapitulate the standard quantum mechanical description of an ideal wave packet (here the free motion of the c.m), while in Section 3 we comment on the not understood absence of broad wave packets of macroscopic objects in the real word while in Section 5 we formulate some general comments on physical theories.
+In Section 2 and 3 we recapitulate the standard quantum mechanical description of an ideal wave packet (here the free motion of the c.m), in Section 4 we state our conclusion on the not understood absence of broad wave packets of macroscopic objects in the real word while in Section 5 we formulate some general comments on physical theories.